8 Ways to Style the Shadow DOM

 <p part="intro">I can be styled from outside the shadow root.</p>

-<p>I cannot be styled externally.</p>
+<p>I cannot be styled from outside the shadow root.</p>

-Then using external CSS, you can style the intro paragraph:
+Then using CSS you can style intro:

-custom-element-tag::part(intro) {
+my-element::part(intro) {

 color: red;